Skip To Content

 See Generate an orthomosaic using the Orthomosaic wizard for details about the standard workflow.

 If you follow the wizard, it will ask for elevation source (DEM) even if you have previously specified this.
-It is recommended to use a bare earth DTM for this process, not a DSM.
+It is recommended that you use a bare earth DTM generated from the adjusted images for this process, not a DSM.
+Alternatively, an older authoritative DEM matching the topography of the adjusted images can be used.
+If there are significant topographical differences between the older DEM and the adjusted images, use of the older DEM is not recommended.

 In the Orthomosaic wizard, you will be asked for color balancing and seamline options before specifying the spatial resolution and file format for your output orthomosaic.